usekarma/mongo-gen/README.md

 # mongo-gen — scenario timeline “drawing program”

-A clean, deterministic rewrite focused on **authored time** and **repeatable scenarios** that can drive:
-- ClickHouse baselines & dashboards
-- a live “agent” that listens to Kafka and emits risk signals
-- ML backtests (train first 90%, predict next 10%)
+`mongo-gen` renders **repeatable scenarios** (authored time) into a stream of “report run” lifecycles.

+It’s designed for the PoC chain:

+**mongo-gen → MongoDB → CDC (Debezium) → Kafka → ClickHouse → Grafana**
+(and optionally an “agent” consuming the same stream)

 ## What it does

-Given a scenario YAML describing **tracks** (traffic, latency, errors/incidents, hotspots) over a time window, `mongo-gen` renders a stream of “run” documents with:
+Given a scenario YAML describing **tracks** (traffic, latency, errors/incidents, hotspots) over a time window, `mongo-gen` generates runs with:

 - stable IDs (`event_id`, `run_id`)
 - canonical business time (`requested_at`, UTC)
 - derived completion time (`completed_at`, `latency_ms`)
 - optional ground-truth labels (`scenario_id`, `incident_id`, `tags`)

-By default it writes JSON Lines (`.jsonl`) to stdout or a file.

-### Determinism contract
+## Determinism contract

-For a given `--scenario` + `--seed`, output is deterministic **iff** you disable real wall-clock stamping:
+For a given `--scenario` + `--seed`, generated runs are deterministic.

-- deterministic: `--no-event-time`
-- non-deterministic: default (includes `event_time`)
+If you include wall-clock fields like `event_time`, output will not be byte-for-byte reproducible.
+For Mongo writes, the canonical truth is always `requested_at` / `completed_at` stored in the document.

 ## Install